scottyschup/ruby-curriculum/projects/minesweeper.md

 exploring, and a one-digit number for "fringe" squares.
 I'd put an `F` for flagged spots.

-You decide how the user inputs his choice.
+You decide how the user inputs their choice.
 I recommend a coordinate system.
 Perhaps they should prefix their choice with either "r" for reveal or "f" for flag.